NewPath-Consulting/ez-wildapricot-webdesigner/README.md

   <script src="/resources/Theme/WildApricotTextManager/wildapricot-textmanager.js"></script>
   <script>

-    // Enter your license key if you have one - omit to use trial license_key = "";
+    // Enter your license key if you have one - omit to use a trial that uses the first 10 lines of a config file license_key = "";

     /*